Home > Digital technologies > Metavers, what uses in business?

 Persistent, because, as with any persistent world, it doesn't cease to exist when you disconnect.
 In your absence, other people continue to evolve and change it.
 The next time you log on, your avatar will be back in the same state, but the world will have evolved.
 Persistent worlds include many massively multiplayer online video games such as World of Warcraft and Fortnite.

-This is a digital reality and enhanced physics Virtual reality (VR, displaying images in 3D), mixed reality (MR, combining real and 3D images) and extended reality (XR, adding interaction between the real and virtual worlds) are all becoming increasingly commonplace.
+It's a digital reality and enhanced physics Virtual reality (VR, displaying images in 3D), mixed reality (MR, combining real and 3D images) and extended reality (XR, adding interaction between the real and virtual worlds) are all becoming increasingly commonplace.

 Finally, it uses a currency based on blockchainWe don't need a bank to lend us money, or a solicitor to buy land in this virtual universe.
 You no longer need a bank to lend you money, or a notary to buy land in this virtual universe.
 We're trying to create a completely closed ecosystem.